cylc/cylc-admin/docs/meetings/vc-9-sep-2019-agenda.md

       - instead of scissor nodes, several (not many?) disjoint graphs
       - other?

-- Task State Naming and Icons (HO)
+- Task State Naming and Icons (HO)  - 5 min
   - we tentatively decided to:
     - absorb "queued" and "ready" into a single "submitting" state in the UI (icon: a circle, with a smaller central dot that "submitted")